 *Transfer credit is evaluated on an individual basis.
 Not all credits are eligible to transfer.
 See the University Catalog for transfer credit policies.

-American InterContinental University cannot guarantee employment or salary.
+American InterContinental University cannot guarantee employment, salary, or career advancement.
 The experience of this alumnus may not be representative of all students.
-For important information about the educational debt, earnings, and completion rates of students who attend these programs, go to: www.aiuniv.edu/student-disclosures.